CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	Cipher identifier and decimal point symbol is output in the format according to the specified language.
 The language used is the language specified in the **intl_number_lang** system parameter.
 When the value of **intl_number_lang** is not set, the language specified in the **CUBRID_LANG** environment variable is used.
 For example, when the language is one of the European languages, such as "de_DE" or "fr_FR" is interpreted as the cipher identifier and "," as the decimal point symbol (see :ref:`Default output of number by language <tochar-default-number-format>` of the :func:`TO_CHAR`.

-	:param x, dec: An expression that returns a numeric value
+	:param x,dec: An expression that returns a numeric value
 	:rtype: STRING

 	The following example shows command execution by setting the value of the **intl_number_lang system** parameter to "en_US".